Livestreaming e-commerce in China: Multi-channel networks in China

 Besides the livestream platforms, the growth of the industry is fueled by multi-channel networks (MCNs), companies who incubate live streamers, or KOLs, and connect them with brands and end-users.
 MCN plays two critical roles.
 On the one hand, MCNs are training live streamers and acting as a communication bridge between merchants and live streamers.
 Based on the merchant's product information, the MCN selects the suitable live streamers they have trained to prepare for live streaming sales to sell their products.
 In addition, the MCN will negotiate details with the merchant on behalf of the live streamer, such as deposits, commissions, and products to be sold.
-Most MNCs have one leading KOL in the founding team or as the main source of revenue, and tend to work with one platform.
-Among the most famous MNCs in China are, according to TechNode:
+Most MCNs have one leading KOL in the founding team or as the main source of revenue, and tend to work with one platform.
+Among the most famous MCNs in China are, according to TechNode:

 Regulatory interventions

 In March 2021, the State Administration for Market Regulation introduced new rules targeting the development of the livestreaming e-commerce sector, giving platforms and merchants more responsibilities and addressing concerns linked to user data privacy and forced exclusivity.